 In this post, I'm excited to dive into how group reading and a good book study can totally amplify the magic of learning.
 So, grab your favorite book and a comfy chair, and let's explore why group reading is a game-changer for our learners!

 What you'll find on this page:

 Looking for an opportunity to expose students to experiences outside their current reality?
-Novel studies are just the ticket.
-For my city-dwelling students, the novel study I planned around Charlotte’s Web exposed them to the realities of farm life that they may not have otherwise had.
+A book study is just the ticket.
+For my city-dwelling students, the novel study I planned around Charlotte’s Web exposed them to the realities of farm life they may not have otherwise had.